dzc0d3r/guess-who-is-back/README.md

 ## What's next?
 What should i do ?
 - Get back on track
 - A ~~f****ing~~ protfolio for a start.

 ## Ideas
-- why not making this a website ? huh
+- why not making this a website ?

 ## Challenges
 1. Never let pass more than 2 days without any github activity (commits, issues, pull request, etc)
+    - Lost on 20 October 22 : starting
 2. Never let one pass more than one day without writting atleast some lines of code
+    - Lost on 19 October 22 : starting over